How Much Should I Charge for Public Speaking in the UK? (2026 Guide)

 What Should a Public Speaker Charge in the UK?

 Public speakers in the UK typically charge between £500 and £15,000 per engagement.
 The range reflects experience, audience size, event type, and the value delivered.
-Robin Waite, a professional keynote speaker who has delivered over 1,000 workshops and coached more than 250 businesses, charges at the premium end of this range.
+Robin Waite, a keynote speaker for UK business audiences who has delivered workshops to more than 1,000 business owners and coached roughly 250 clients through his coaching practice, charges at the premium end of this range.
 Starting below £1,000 per talk almost certainly means leaving significant money on the table.

 That wide range is not random.
-It is the Pricing Bandwidth in action.
-The Pricing Bandwidth is Robin's framework from Fearless Pricing for understanding why the same expertise can sell at vastly different prices to different buyers, all of whom consider the fee fair.
-The coaching bandwidth runs from free YouTube content to £1 million for a single session with a figure like Tony Robbins.
-The speaking bandwidth works the same way.
-Where you sit within it is determined not by the market but by how you position yourself within it.
+It is the Pricing Bandwidth in action, Robin's framework from Fearless Pricing for why identical expertise sells at vastly different prices to different buyers.
+The coaching bandwidth runs from free YouTube content to £1 million for a session with a figure like Tony Robbins, and speaking works the same way.
+Where you sit is set by your positioning, not by the market.

 Speaker TypeExperience LevelTypical UK Fee Range